waynespa/autocon3-ws-a3/lab1/README.md

       A:dev1#
     ```

-  - Now, paste the following:
+  - Now, paste the following configuration for the router:
     ```
     enter candidate
         network-instance default {